Take Your Bike on the Bus and the Bike Boat

 The Bike Boat

-From the 4th of May Windermere Lake Cruises are operating a new Bike Boat shuttle service between Brockhole, the Lake District Visitor Centre and Wray Jetty (near Wray Castle) on the West Shore of Lake Windermere.
+From the 24th of May Windermere Lake Cruises are operating a Bike Boat shuttle service between Brockhole, the Lake District Visitor Centre and Wray Jetty (near Wray Castle) on the West Shore of Lake Windermere.

-The regular service will operate roughly every twenty minutes, at weekends from the 4th May - 29th September 2014 and then daily from the 20th July - 1st September.
+The regular service will operate roughly every twenty minutes, at weekends from the 24th May 2014 and .
 It can carry up to 12 bikes and passengers accross the Lake and back and offers a great way to access cycling and walking on the western shore of the Lake.
 The newly re-surfaced west shore bridleway offers less challenging, family friendly cycling and walking, and takes in the impressive, mock-gothic Wray Castle.
 It also offers access to some great cycling around Hawkshead and Claife Heights, and quiet road rides and an off-road walk up to Beatrix Potter's Hill Top.